a-tharva/fort/README.md

 v0.0.1

 ## About
 Command line application created in python with json and sqlite to easy store password.
-The stored data will be encrypted so only the person with master key will be able to access it.
+The stored data will be encrypted so only the person with master key will be able to access it.<br>
+The data will be stored at the execution location.
+So if you execute the program within USB drive path, the data will be stored in the drive.
+You can take your data anywhere with this.
+- Note : The data will be stored at the execution path, so keep in mind where you execute/call program from.

 ## Installation
 From PyPI